gitusergb/swimlane-UI/README.md

 <!-- problem statement:
 Frontend Problem Statement
-As a JavaScript architect, your task is to design and implement a swimlane user interface (UI) that facilitates the drag-and-drop functionality of blocks across different lanes representing various stages or states.
+As a JavaScript architect, your block is to design and implement a swimlane user interface (UI) that facilitates the drag-and-drop functionality of blocks across different lanes representing various stages or states.
 The swimlane UI should be configurable via a master configuration, allowing or restricting blocks from moving to unspecified stages or states based on predefined